micmejia/bible-dump/NKJV/Luke/Luke 2.md

 Now there was one, Anna, a prophetess, the daughter of Phanuel, of the tribe of Asher.
 She was of a great age, and had lived with a husband seven years from her virginity;

 ###### 37
-and this woman _was_ a widow [^i]of about eighty-four years, who did not depart from the temple, but served _God_ with fastings and prayers night and day.
+and this woman _was_ a widow of about eighty-four years, who did not depart from the temple, but served _God_ with fastings and prayers night and day.

 ###### 38
-And coming in that instant she gave thanks to [^j]the Lord, and spoke of Him to all those who looked for redemption in Jerusalem. ## The Family Returns to Nazareth
+And coming in that instant she gave thanks to the Lord, and spoke of Him to all those who looked for redemption in Jerusalem. ## The Family Returns to Nazareth

 ###### 39
 So when they had performed all things according to the law of the Lord, they returned to Galilee, to their _own_ city, Nazareth.

 ###### 40
-And the Child grew and became strong [^k]in spirit, filled with wisdom; and the grace of God was upon Him. ## The Boy Jesus Amazes the Scholars
+And the Child grew and became strong in spirit, filled with wisdom; and the grace of God was upon Him. ## The Boy Jesus Amazes the Scholars

 ###### 41
 His parents went to Jerusalem every year at the Feast of the Passover.